 - However, 100 grams is 100 grams!!
 There is no confusion there.
 If a recipe says 100 grams flour – I will use 100 grams flour.
 The possibility of me being more accurate to the recipe is higher.

-So this week’s ‘Tip Thursday’ on my Facebook page was about Measuring Baking ingredients.
 Personally I prefer to follow a recipe which uses weight measures instead of volume.
-That way the recipe has the same weight as the person who made the recipe.
+That way my recipe has the same weight as the person whose recipe I’m following.